Spray Painting is a popular form of painting that can show up in several different styles.

 IMO, having good quality spray paint can also make a huge difference in your paint distribution.

-Krylon is one of the more famous spray paint brands, but their modern paint formulations are more targeted towards crafters and DIY designers looking for an affordable and even paint solution.
+Krylon is one of the more famous spray paint brands, but their modern paint formulations are more targeted toward crafters and DIY designers looking for an affordable and even paint solution.

 If your tastes lie more towards art, decoration, or street art, you’re going to want to look towards a brand like Montana, Belton, or Rustoleum.